-When it comes to riding an electric bike on the street, there are certain requirements that must be met to ensure its legality.
-In this article, I will delve into the key factors that determine whether an electric bike can be ridden legally.
+When it comes to riding an electric bike on the road, there are specific requirements that must be met to ensure its legality.
+In this article, I will explore the essential factors that dictate whether an electric bike can be legally ridden.

 From the maximum speed limit for street use to the pedal-assist feature and electric motor power limit, we will explore the necessary components that make an electric bike street legal.